China virus toll passes 130; Japan evacuates citizens

 The German cases raise concerns about the human-to-human spread of the virus, which can be transmitted in droplets from coughs and sneezes and has an incubation period of up to 14 days.

-Wuhan is racing to build two dedicated hospitals to treat coronavirus patients, with the first 1,000-bed facility to be completed on Feb 3.
-The capacity of the second will be expanded from 1,300 to 1,600 beds, the official People’s Daily reported on Wednesday.
+Wuhan is racing to build two dedicated hospitals to treat coronavirus patients, with the first 1,000-bed facility to be completed on Feb.
+3. The capacity of the second will be expanded from 1,300 to 1,600 beds, the official People’s Daily said on Wednesday.

-Known as “2019-nCoV”, the newly identified coronavirus emerged late last year in Wuhan, a major transportation hub and capital of central Hubei province with a population of 11 million people.
+Known as “2019-nCoV”, the newly identified coronavirus emerged late last year in Wuhan, a major transport hub and capital of the central province of Hubei with a population of 11 million.

 While China has since moved to lock down most of Hubei, with a population around the same as Italy, the virus has still spread to more than a dozen countries from France to the United States.

-The epidemic broke out on the eve of China’s Lunar New Year holiday, a time when millions of Chinese travel abroad and at home.
-Many of those flights have now been cancelled, and airports around the world are screening passengers from China for signs of infection.
+The epidemic broke out on the eve of China’s Lunar New Year holiday, when millions of Chinese travel abroad and at home.
+Many of those flights have now been canceled, and airports globally are screening passengers from China for signs of infection.

-In a major step towards controlling the global spread of the disease, scientists in Australia said they had developed a lab-grown version of the coronavirus, the first to be recreated outside of China.
+In a major step toward reining in the spread of the disease, scientists in Australia said they had developed a lab-grown version of the coronavirus, the first to be recreated outside of China.

-The researchers at the Peter Doherty Institute for Infection and Immunity in Melbourne said they would share the sample, grown from an infected patient, with the World Health Organization and laboratories around the world.
+The researchers at the Peter Doherty Institute for Infection and Immunity in Melbourne said they would share the sample, grown from an infected patient, with the World Health Organization and laboratories elsewhere.

-“Having the real virus means we now have the ability to actually validate and verify all test methods, and compare their sensitivities and specificities,” the Doherty Institute’s virus identification laboratory head, Julian Druce, said.
+“Having the real virus means we now have the ability to actually validate and verify all test methods, and compare their sensitivities and specificities,” said Julian Druce, the head of the Doherty Institute’s virus identification laboratory.

-Asian stock markets erased earlier gains with Hong Kong shares tumbling to a seven-week low on Wednesday as the surge in new cases fuelled fears about the economic impact of the virus.
+Asian stock markets erased earlier gains, with Hong Kong shares tumbling to a seven-week low on Wednesday as the surge in new cases fueled fears about the economic impact of the virus.

-Policy sources have told Reuters that Beijing plans to set an economic growth target of around 6% this year from last year’s 6-6.5%.
-A Reuters poll of economists conducted earlier this month showed China’s economic growth is expected to slow to 5.9% this year, the weakest clip since 1990.
+Policy sources have told Reuters that Beijing plans to set an economic growth target of around 6% this year from last year’s 6% to 6.5%.
+A Reuters poll of economists this month showed China’s economic growth is expected to slow to 5.9% this year, the weakest clip since 1990.

-Reporting by Lusha Zhang, Gabriel Crossley, Tony Munroe, Huizhong Wu, Cheng Leng and Judy Hua in Beijing; Additional reporting by Michelle Nichols at the United Nations, Stephanie Nebehay in Geneva, Matthias Blamont in Paris, Manas Mishra and Mekhla Raina in Bengaluru and Caroline Humer in New York, David Shepardson in Washington and Tracy Rucinski in Chicago; Writing by Stephen Coates; Editing by Michael Perry
+Reporting by Lusha Zhang, Gabriel Crossley, Tony Munroe, Huizhong Wu, Cheng Leng and Judy Hua in Beijing; Additional reporting by Michelle Nichols at the United Nations, Stephanie Nebehay in Geneva, Matthias Blamont in Paris, Manas Mishra and Mekhla Raina in Bengaluru and Caroline Humer in New York, David Shepardson in Washington and Tracy Rucinski in Chicago; Writing by Stephen Coates; Editing by Michael Perry and Clarence Fernandez